-- My Lessons – over 200 comprehension lessons which cover five broad levels equivalent to school grades 1 to 6.
+- My Lessons – over 200 comprehension lessons that cover five broad levels equivalent to school grades 1 to 6.
 Learn more about My Lessons.

-- The Stadium – your child can compete against students from around the world or against the computer with four contests that tests skills in spelling, vocabulary, usage, and grammar.
+- The Stadium – your child can compete against students from around the world or against the computer with four contests that test skills in spelling, vocabulary, usage, and grammar.

 - English Skills – focuses on common spelling rules, generalizations, and strategies using a combination of teaching videos, engaging online activities and games, with printable worksheets and assessment tests.
 Learn more about English Skills.